Medicaid Standards for Certified 1-2 Bed Adult Family Homes

 After agreeing to complete a certification review, the agency will supply the AFH applicant with the forms and instructions required by that agency for the completion of a certification review.

-Free training available
+Free caregiver training available

-Wisconsin's certified direct care professional (CDCP) program now meets the caregiver training requirements for 1-2 bed AFHs.
+The WisCaregiver Careers program now meets the caregiver training requirements for 1-2 bed AFHs.

 Free training for caregivers in 1-2 bed AFHs fact sheet, P-03683 (PDF)